Category: Michel de Montaigne

 Michel de Montaigne and literary exploration

-It’s a myth that Michel de Montaigne (1533-1592) had an extraordinary interest in literary exploration.
-Although he used many literary quotations, those are drawn from […]
+It is a myth that Michel de Montaigne (1533-1592) had an extraordinary interest in literary exploration.
+Although he used many literary quotations, those are drawn from a couple of dozen books.
+Montaigne reread those books frequently, but rarely added new ones to his library.
+His literary explorations serve just one purpose, namely, to provide materials…

 -